IBM/ibm-generative-ai-node-sdk/README.md

 - ⏩ Requests are always returned in the respective order
 - 🙏 Support both promises and callbacks
 - Integrations
-  - 💬 Slack application - configure your default parameters and model in either place
   - ⛓️ LangChain - build applications with LLMs through composability

 ![-----------------------------------------------------](./docs/img/rainbow.png)